 In Screens

-Blocks can be added to any Screen in your app, or even another Block, from the Component Picker.
+Blocks can be added to any Screen in your app, or even another Block, from the component picker.
 Blocks can also be nested inside other components.

 Block instances will show up in yellow with a special icon in the Screen or Block's component tree so you can easily identify where your Blocks are being used.